Aportio/itsm-rest-api-reference/README.md

 Comments:

 * The `aportio_id` is a mandatory field and is unique.
-It should be stored in the ITSM backend, possibly in a custom fields.
+It should be stored in the ITSM backend, possibly in a custom field.
 * While `classification` is mandatory, it may be supplied as `{}` in case the classification itself is provided later.
 * The `custom_fields` attribute is optional.
 It can contain any JSON serializable values.
 The